zephyrtronium/bwst/README.markdown

 determined according to the difference of the indices, and the lower one is reset to the start each time the comparison yields lower earlier.

-For my implementation of Lyndon factorization, see lyndon.go:7.
-Note that it does not in all cases produce the true factorization to increase efficiency of the BWST; see the comment on line 24 of that file.

 Now that I think the Lyndon factorization is satisfactorily explained, the BWST itself can be introduced.
 Recall that the BWST sorts the infinitely repeated rotations of all Lyndon words of the input.
 Let's take a word that